 - 24 cups of wax mixed with 6 cups of coconut oil is what I used for a large group (I could inly fit that much in my crock pot or would have added a little more coconut oil, but it actually turned out just fine).
 This amount made about 15 2.5″x2.5″ candles.
 It took about an hour to melt completely on high.
 Then it stayed liquid for 5 hours.

-- For a jar that is about 2-3″ I add about 1/2 TBLS of Citronella Oil, or 20 drops of Essential Oils (make sure to check into if your essential oil can be used in candles, not all can) or 1/2 TBLS or I recommend Candle Oils (you can mix citronella oil with a scent too).
+- For a jar that is about 2-3″ I add about 20 drops of Essential Oils (make sure to check into if your essential oils are PURE essential oils- no perfume or fragrance)

 - When you do burn your candle make sure the entire top of the candle gets evenly melted.
 Candles have a memory and will only melt to the same area as it did the first time.
 Burn at least an hour.